Ron Naaman

-Ron Naaman (רון נעמן; born April 10, 1949) is an Israeli physical chemist and Professor Emeritus at the Faculty of Chemistry at the Weizmann Institute of Science.
-He is a former head of the Department of Chemical Physics and former chair of the institute's Scientific Council.
-An expert in the study of chirality, he was awarded the Kolthoff Prize in 2014 and the Chirality Medal in 2023.
+Ron Naaman (רון נעמן; born April 10, 1949) FRSC, MAE is an Israeli physical chemist and Professor Emeritus at the Weizmann Institute of Science.
+He is known for his work on the electronic properties of organic–inorganic interfaces and for pioneering studies on the chirality-induced spin selectivity (CISS) effect.

+Naaman is a former head of the Institute’s Department of Chemical Physics and a former chair of the Weizmann Institute Scientific Council.
+His distinctions include the Kolthoff Prize in 2014, the Gold Medal of the Israel Chemical Society in 2022 and the Chirality Medal in 2023.

 Biography

 Ron Naaman was born in Hadera, Israel.
 His father, Uri Naaman (Namenwirth), was the son of the founders of Moshav Yarkona and later established the Youth Department in the Be'er Sheva Municipality.
 His mother, Shoshana Mintz, was a teacher.
 He grew up in Be'er Sheva, Munich, and Haifa, where he graduated from Ironi Hei High School.
 He has one brother.

 After his military service, he began his undergraduate studies in chemistry at Ben-Gurion University of the Negev, completing them in 1973.
 He then pursued a Ph.D. in chemistry under the supervision of Prof. Gad Fischer at Ben-Gurion University and the Weizmann Institute of Science.
 His doctoral dissertation, submitted in 1977, focused on the spectroscopy of organic molecules.

 That same year, Naaman moved to the United States, where he spent two years as a postdoctoral fellow at Stanford University, under the guidance of Prof. Richard Zare, later a Wolf Prize laureate.
 Afterward, he worked for one year as a researcher and lecturer in the Department of Chemistry at Harvard University.

 In 1980, he returned to Israel and joined the Weizmann Institute of Science as a senior lecturer in the Department of Isotope Research.
 In 1986, he was promoted to Associate Professor, and in 1992, he became a Full Professor.
 Between 1990 and 1994, he served as Head of the Department of Chemical Research Infrastructure, and from 1994 to 1999, he was Head of the Department of Chemical Physics.

 In 2006, Naaman was appointed Deputy Chair of the Scientific Council of the Weizmann Institute, and in 2008, he became its Chairman, a position he held for two years.
 Over the years, he has also been a visiting professor at the University of Colorado, the University of Pittsburgh, and the University of California, Santa Barbara.